lancs-gridpp/udptun/README.md

 # Purpose

-This is a C++ program to tunnel UDP packets, preserving message boundaries, but not preserving source addresses.
+This is a C++ program to tunnel UDP packets over a TCP connection, preserving message boundaries and source-identity distinction.
+Note that it doesn't preserve source addresses.
-At the ingress end, it can bind to multiple UDP addresses, receive packets, and transmit them over several TCP tunnels annotated with bitsets.
+At the ingress end, it can bind to multiple UDP addresses, receive packets, and transmit them over several TCP tunnels, each tagged with a label to select the ultimate destinations, and with a client id to preserve distinction between source addresses.
-On egress, it can listen on multiple TCP addresses, received the annotated packets, and deliver to multiple UDP addresses.
+On egress, it can listen on multiple TCP addresses, receive the annotated packets, and deliver to multiple UDP addresses.

 # Installation